Charlie at Little Islands Beach near Streaky Bay Islands Caravan Park. Located in Streaky Bay, Eyre Peninsula, South Australia.

 Streaky Bay Dog-friendly Cafe

-Drift Cafe seemed to be a popular dining spot for both locals and tourists alike.
-Nestled right by the water, it offers wonderful views of the bay.
+Drift Cafe seemed to be a popular spot; nestled on the water, it offered great views of the bay.
 The cafe has a fun coastal vibe with a relaxed and laid-back atmosphere.
-It provides plenty of booth seating along its open deck and bar seating facing the ocean.
+There’s plenty of booth seating along one side of its open deck and bar seating facing the ocean.
+The cafe serves brunch, lunch, and dinner.

 Outdoor deck at Drift Cafe.
 Located in Streaky Bay, Eyre Peninsula, South Australia.